 This page is designed as a support system and guide for having the most successful event possible and for general instructions for the different aspects of the event.

 Opening Celebration and Preview Exhibition instructions will be emailed out to those of you who have purchased a space.
-Each artist will be assigned a space that will be at least 5 ft. x 5ft. where you can display a few of your best pieces and have a small tv-dinner tray table with a portfolio on it.
+Each artist will be assigned a space that will be at least 5 ft. x 4 ft. where you can display a few of your best pieces and have a small tv-dinner tray table with a portfolio on it.
 You are responsible for bringing your own easels, pedestals, small tables, and other display materials.
-Each artist will have a chair supplied by the venue.

 Posters and postcards for artists will be available in the first week of May.
 There will be a pick up venue established in May for those of you who placed orders for these marketing materials for your own distribution.

 Tell your collectors, followers, and fans about your event.
 Tell them early:

 Send out e-blasts to the people already on your e-lists with details about your weekend event and the Opening Celebration and Preview Exhibition.

 Post your event on your own website:

 Many of your own followers and fans will come out to the event specifically to visit with you.
 Let them know it’s happening and this is an opportunity to acquire more of your art for their collection.